hypriot/blog/content/post/new-docker-ui-portainer.md

 ![Portainer Dashboard](/images/dockerui-portainer/portainer-container.png)

-Clickin on one of the running containers you have access to the details, environment variables, port mappings, volumes.
+Clicking on one of the running containers you have access to the details, environment variables, port mappings, volumes.
 You can also access some CPU/memory and network statistics as well as the logs of your container, as well as the processes running inside the container.

 ![Portainer Stats](/images/dockerui-portainer/portainer-stats.png)